deliastephens/FaultInjector/README.md

 ### SITL
 To start a new instance of MavLink's SITL, simply press 'Start SITL' in the upper left toolbar.
 This will run `sim_vehicle.py` with the default options in Mexico.
-To change the location, either edit the `FaultInjector.py` script itself
+To change the location, enter your preferred location into the text box.

+If you would like to add a named location to ArduPilot, simply navigate to `your_ardupilot_folder/Tools/autotest` and modify the `locations.txt` file in the specified manner.
+Restart FaultInjector to be able to enter that location in the box.

 ### Missions
 To load custom missions in FaultInjector